 While many cybersecurity teams already dedicate a sizable portion of their staff to vulnerability response, more people does not equal better security if patching processes are broken.
 Organizations often struggle with patching because they use manual processes and can’t prioritize what needs to be patched immediately.

 A few ways health care organizations can improve their security posture is by taking inventory of vulnerability response capabilities, defining and optimizing end-to-end vulnerability response processes and automating as much as possible.
-Today, the solution that address all of these improvements appears to be cloud-based patch automation.
+Today, the solution that address all of these improvements appears to be cloud-native patch automation.

 Enter Automox.
-Our cloud-based agent and policy engine allows you to control your level of patch management automation, flow processes and configuration enforcement — all from a single dashboard.
+Our cloud-native agent and policy engine allows you to control your level of patch management automation, flow processes and configuration enforcement — all from a single dashboard.
 The lightweight agent can be installed for all of your Windows, Mac OS or Linux systems in mere minutes and automatically patches vulnerabilities based upon your configured policies.

 Ultimately, hospitals and health care organizations can significantly reduce their chances of being breached by practicing basic security hygiene and patching vulnerabilities in a timely fashion.
-Try a free, 15-day, risk-free trial of Automox in your health care environment today.
-There’s no endpoint limit, no credit card required to sign up and your organization will receive full access to the complete platform.